Are olives fattening?

 Are olives fattening

-All olives should be treated, if you take an olive directly from the tree, it is very bitter by a compound that is found in them, the European.
-With a process of washing and time, the Europeanine disappears and with it its strong bitterness.
-However, there is another chemical method to eliminate this compound that is faster, this is the soda.
-Here would be the rest of the olives.
+All olives must be treated, because if you take an olive straight from the tree, it is very bitter due to a compound found in them, europein.
+With a process of washing and time, the europein disappears and with it its strong bitterness.
+However, there is another chemical method for removing this compound which is quicker.
+This process is done using the chemical compound, soda.
+This is the most widespread process and the one most widely used in industrial olives.

 Some of them, the bitterness is removed and some natural seasoning is added without chemistry.
 They can also be preserved with natural products such as salt, vinegar and citric acid.
 This group includes the rest of the olives we sell.